Skip to product information

 Shipping calculated at checkout.

-The OcuLightRx Low Level Light Therapy (LLLT) Device by OcuRx enhances in-office RF and IPL treatments, delivering standalone or complementary dry eye treatment at a fraction of the cost.
-With zero consumable costs, easy to use with no software or learning curve, plug and play!
-Flexible financing, including interest-free options for qualifying purchases.
+The OcuLightRx Low-Level Light Therapy (LLLT) Device by OcuRx enhances in-office RF and IPL treatments, delivering standalone or complementary dry eye treatment at a fraction of the cost,with zero consumable costs and easy-to-use, plug-and-play functionality.

 Core Features